vendeka-nl/text/README.md

 ### Upgrading from v1

 Version 2.0.x requires PHP 7.4 or higher.
 Version 3.0.x requires PHP 8.0 or higher.
+Version 3.3 requires PHP 8.2 or higher.

-Next, update the package version of `vendeka-nl/text` to `"^3"` (or `"^2"` if you still are on PHP 7.4) in your composer.json and run `composer update vendeka-nl/text` to update the package.
+Next, update the package version of `vendeka-nl/text` to `"^3"` in your composer.json and run `composer update vendeka-nl/text` to update the package.

 After updating the package, change your calls using the table below.
 Replace all other references to `Vendeka\Text\Text` with `Illuminate\Support\Str`.